Before

 ~

-The most recent voicemail from this morning specified that we were supposed to meet at Kahana Valley road.
+The most recent voicemail from this morning specified that we were supposed to meet at Kahana Valley Road.
 She said she'd be wearing a red shirt and jeans.
 I reached Kahana Bay and took the specified left turn as instructed.
 I cruised slowly, scanning the road on the left and right.
-I didn't see her until the very end of the road.
-She waved and walked up to my car, "Nice to finally meet you; I'm Kalani.
+I saw her at the end of a cul de sac.
+She waved and approached my car, "Nice to finally meet you.
+I'm Kalani.
 You can leave your car here,"

 "You sure?"
 I asked cautiously.

-"No need worry, nobody going bother your car.
-I already told my uncle them you were coming.
-They live right here, so you'll be fine," she assured me. "
+"No need to worry; nobody is going to bother your car.
+I already told my uncle that you were coming.
+They live here, so you'll be fine," she assured me.

 "Where are we headed?"

-"This is why I asked you to wear a long sleeve with jeans and boots; we have to walk up to our place.
+"This is why I asked you to wear a long sleeve with jeans and boots; we must walk to our place.
 It's not too far," she pointed to the thick forest.

 "How far is not too far?"
 I wondered out loud.

-"A mile and a half," she laughed.
-"No, tell me you out of shape?
-Lunch is waiting for us; you can work up your appetite by the time we get there."
+"A mile and a half," s laughed.
+"No, tell me you are out of shape?
+Lunch awaits us; you can work up your appetite when we get there."

 "How old are you, by the way?"

 "Twenty-three," she turned and looked me straight in the eye.
 She understood the veil beneath my question.
 She was tall and slim, this girl.
-She had a long thick head of black hair and big doe eyes like most girls from this side. " I call my tūtū great-great-because heʻs so old that one hundred forty-two years is the only speculative assumption we can make.
-Heʻs probably older than that."
+She had long, thick black hair and big doe eyes like most girls from his side. " I call my tūtū great-great-because heʻs so old that one hundred forty-two years is the only speculative assumption we can make.
+He's probably older than that."

 "Alright," I shrugged.